netlabufjf/NWDAF_ml/README.md

 ### Hardware

-The hardware specifications below concern the Machine Learning (ML) experiment pipeline (e.g. processing the dataset, training models and running inference).
+The hardware specifications below concern the ML experiment pipeline (e.g. processing the dataset, training models and running inference).
 For the hardware and software requirements for generating a new 5G simulated traffic dataset, please, refer to [the traffic-gen README file](./traffic-gen/README.md).

 #### Minimum